 Slowly climbing up the ice laden steps, we reach the temple on the top.
 The panaroma is stunning.
 All we could do is stand still and admire the view and that is how we celebrated Christmas!

-It was 2.30 am and I could have stayed outside all night, but my sensible friends insist on returning to heater.
-The place is so enchanting that I find myself waiting for sunrise.
+It was 2.30 am and I could have stayed outside all night, but somehow those around be more sensible than me for the first time ever insisted on returning to heater rather than die outside in cold.
+But it was so enchanting that I found myself waiting for sunrise.
 And so at 6.30, dragging a friend along, I am out of the door wrapped once again in 6 layers of clothes.
-A generous tea stall owner makes tea for us even though we didn’t have money to pay immediately.
+A generous tea stall owner made tea for us spotting we were the only ones outside, even though we didn’t have money to pay immediately.

-Slightly warmed up, we sit by and watch the slow transition of the valley from dawn to full sunrise.
+Slightly warmed up, we sat by and watched the slow transition of the valley from dawn to full sunrise.

 When I decided to get out of my comfort zone, I had no idea it was going to be this rewarding.

 May you have many many more trips like this one this year 🙂